Willie Miller (basketball)

-Willie V. Miller Jr. (born July 13, 1977) is a Filipino former professional basketball player.
+Willie V. Miller Jr. (born July 13, 1977) is a Filipino professional basketball coach and former player.
+He is an assistant coach for the Converge FiberXers of the Philippine Basketball Association (PBA).
 He last played for the Pilipinas MX3 Kings of the ASEAN Basketball League.
 He has started at the point guard position mostly but could also play the shooting guard spot.
 Miller has won four PBA championships and two PBA Most Valuable Player Awards.

 Miller played college basketball for Letran, where he was highly promoted in the national media as a future PBA superstar.
 After graduating, he was selected with the first overall pick in the 2001 PBA draft by the Thunder.
 Miller led them to two PBA championships before he got traded to the Alaska Aces where he also won one.
 He also won one championship with Talk N' Text.

 Collegiate career

 Miller played collegiate basketball for the Letran Knights in the NCAA.

 Professional career

 Metropolitan Basketball Association

 In 1999, Miller turned pro and instead opted to play for the expansion Nueva Ecija Patriots of the MBA.
 With Miller parading the Patriots, he was ranked second in the league in scoring averaging 23.6 a contest and made it to the MBA First Five.
 However, the Patriots won only five games in his first season.

 Despite another impressive second year with Nueva Ecija, they never made it to the playoffs as the team ranked among the worst teams in the league during the 2000 season.